 A number of mobiles, rail-based field artillery platforms were also brought in to Estonia and Latvia by the Soviets in 1940.
 Five known Soviet Army railroad artillery platforms were located in Estonia from 1940 to 1941; four 102mm mobile naval guns and one 152mm mobile naval gun.
 They, for the most part, were stationed near key Soviet military facilities on the Baltic Sea coast between Tallinn and Narva.
 Right after the German invasion of 1941, these units were in all likelihood withdrawn to Leningrad.
 They never engaged the enemy from Estonian soil.
 Towards the end of the war, a Soviet heavy railroad artillery unit with guns ranging from 180mm to 130mm in size helped to destroy German defensive positions in and around Klaipeda (Memel) in Lithuania as well as in Königsberg.

 The first section of wide gauge (1.524mm)rail lines to be converted to standard gauge (1.435mm) by the Germans in the Baltics was in Lithuania.
 It was the trunk rail line running from Vilnius in Lithuania to Daugavpils in Latvia.
-Because of the military priorities of Heeresgruppe Nord, an order was given which stated that all of the Lithuanian, Latvian and Estonian rail lines were to be converted to standard gauge by the fall of 1941.
+Because of the military priorities of Heeresgruppe Nord, an order was given which stated that all of the Lithuanian, Latvian, and Estonian rail lines were to be converted to standard gauge by the fall of 1941.
 This goal was met, with one exception.
-The line running from the port city of Liepaja to Saldus to Selpils to Krustpils remained wide gauge until the spring of 1942.
-By the summer of 1942, all of the other primary wide gauge lines in Byelorussia and Ukraine were also converted to standard gauge.
-This cause the German wide gauge armored trains some problems in May and June of 1942 as they really had nowhere to go.
+The line running from the port city of Liepaja to Saldus to Selpils to Krustpils remained wide-gauge until the spring of 1942.
+By the summer of 1942, all of the other primary wide-gauge lines in Byelorussia and Ukraine were also converted to standard gauge.
+This caused the German wide-gauge armored trains some problems in May and June of 1942 as they really had nowhere to go.
 For them, the German advances made during the summer of 1942 in the Ukraine and Russia were a welcome relief.